-Delete certificate for an LDAP over SSL server. strictcertmode must be in the disabled state for a group index marker, is deleted.
+Delete certificate for an LDAP over SSL server. strictcertmode must be in the disabled state for a certificate to be removed.

 Set to the primary LDAP over SSL server when -i is omitted.
 Set to the alternate LDAP over SSL server when -i is specified.